Truphone/connect-api-docs/docs/_sources/environments.md.txt

 - The product catalogs are shared between Production and Pre-Production
 - Pre-production will still use test sims and the current commercial agreements and rules around resource recycling will be kept
 - In order to access the pre-production environment you can use same the same credentials as production
 - Resources are Recycled in order to optimise usage and reduce storage needs of the environment.
-As such, every day at 4am GMT the system will clean all resources which have not been used for two or more days.
+As such, every day at 4am GMT the system will clean all resources which have not been used for 72 hours.

 ## Staging [DEPRECATED] - To be decommissioned by June 24th